addr2data/webinar-01/README.rst

 Objectives
 ----------

-- Introduce as many AWS services as possible over 4-5 webinars.
+- Expose attendees to significant number of AWS services over 4-5 webinars.

+	+ Each webinar builds on the previous webinars

 - Provide an opportunity to develop **hands-on-literacy** with AWS services, in three steps: